laravel/docs/billing.md

     Route::get('/checkout', function (Request $request) {
         $price = $request->price_id;

         $quantity = $request->quantity;

         return $request->user()->checkout([$price => $quantity], [
-            'success_url' => route('checkout-success')',
+            'success_url' => route('checkout-success'),
             'cancel_url' => route('checkout-cancel'),
         ]);
     })->name('checkout');

-    Route::view('checkout.success)->name('checkout-success');
+    Route::view('checkout.success')->name('checkout-success');
+    Route::view('checkout.cancel')->name('checkout-cancel');

-As you can see in the example above we provide a redirect to Stripe Checkout for a given Price identifier.
-In the previous request the customer selected a quantity which we pass along.
-The `checkout` method already takes care of creating a customer in Stripe and connecting it to your user.
-After finishing the checkout session, we either redirect them to a dedicated success or cancellation page.
+As you can see in the example above, we will utilize Cashier's provided `checkout` method to redirect the customer to Stripe Checkout for a given "price identifier".
+When using Stripe, "prices" usually refer to specific products or subscriptions.

+The `checkout` method will automatically create a customer in Stripe and connect it to the corresponding user in your application's database.
+After completing the checkout session, the customer will be redirected to a dedicated success or cancellation page where you can display an informational message to the customer.

 <a name="quickstart-tracking-orders"></a>
-### Tracking Orders
+#### Tracking Orders

-By default, Cashier doesn't offer a way to keep track of orders but you can build this yourself if you're in need of it.
-To do so, we'll need to listen to an incoming webhook and store the orders while also linking them to the customer in our database.

-To actual store orders, we'll listen to the `checkout.session.complete` webhook.
-We'll create a listener called `App\Listeners\StoreOrder` and hook it up in our `AppServiceProvider`:
+By default, Cashier doesn't store individual order information when selling products.
+However, you can easily listen to the webhooks dispatched by Stripe and raised via events by Cashier to store order information in your database.

+To get started, listen for the `WebhookReceived` event dispatched by Cashier.
+In this case, we are particularly interested in the `checkout.session.complete` webhook.
+Typically, you should register the event listener in the `boot` method of one of your application's service providers:

     use App\Listeners\StoreOrder;
+    use Illuminate\Support\Facades\Event;
     use Laravel\Cashier\Events\WebhookReceived;

     /**